francepack/palette-picker-api/README.md

 ```

 ### POST **/api/v1/projects/:id/palettes**
 Add a palette to a particular project by id.
+To post a palette, there must be an associated project at the id included in url.

 **Request-Body Input Description**